 - Rings and half-rings of “a” and “g.”

 All these details highlight the brand’s uniqueness, commitment to growth, and modern technologies.
 Another interesting emblem feature is the merged “f” and “i.”
 A horizontal line connects them, and the top of the “f” also overlaps the dot above the “i.”
-This close connection symbolizes project teamwork, as Figma allows users to collaborate in real-time.
+This close connection symbolizes project teamwork, as Figma enables real-time collaboration.

 The designers chose a graceful font to help the newly established company stand out among competitors.
-Yet, the logo still does not fully convey the concept of the software, leaving it a mystery.
-The monochromatic color scheme combined with the standard inscription indicates the brand’s immaturity, simultaneously trying to appear original and minimalist.
+Yet the logo still does not fully convey the software’s concept, leaving it a mystery.
+The monochrome color scheme, combined with the standard inscription, suggests the brand’s immaturity, as it simultaneously tries to appear original and minimalist.

 2016 – today

 In 2016, Figma was publicly released.
 Along with the web application, the final version of its emblem was introduced, marking the end of a long search for a visual identity.
-The company had matured, as its logo finally carried meaning: a colorful icon was added to the simple black inscription, consisting of multicolored geometric shapes.
+The company had matured, as its logo finally took on meaning: a colorful icon was added to the simple black inscription, composed of multicolored geometric shapes.

 The elements are arranged in pairs in three rows, resembling a cell division diagram.
-At the top is a red, pink capsule, in the middle is a purple half-oval and a blue circle, and at the bottom is a turquoise drop.
+At the top is a red, pink capsule; in the middle are a purple half-oval and a blue circle; and at the bottom is a turquoise drop.
 They symbolize small building blocks that make up a larger design project.
 The bright colors and unusual shapes evoke associations with children’s games, where creativity is key.
 The multi-component structure of the icon represents the expanded possibilities for those developing user interfaces.

 The brand could not part with the black wordmark, but it managed to make it more expressive.
 Now, the inscription combines uppercase (the initial “F”) and lowercase letters, creating a sense of correctness and balance.
 The font resembles Pitchland Regular by JC Design Studio, a simple sans-serif without unnecessary decorative elements.
 Its restrained design emphasizes the company’s authority and confidence, while the black color reinforces this visual effect, as it is associated with aristocratic calm.